Greeks march to mark 1973 student revolt against junta

 More than 10,000 people marched peacefully to the embassy of the United States, which some protesters accuse of having supported the seven-year military dictatorship.
 About 5,000 police were deployed in the streets of central Athens.

-Earlier on Friday, Greeks laid flowers at the Athens Polytechnic University to honor those killed during the revolt, which helped topple the junta less than a year later.
+Earlier on Friday, Greeks laid flowers at the Athens Polytechnic University to honour those killed during the revolt, which helped topple the junta less than a year later.

 After the march, small groups of protesters set garbage containers on fire and hurled stones at police near the Polytechnic University in the central Exarchia district.